Plexverse/translations/README.md

 - **All languages must have all keys**: The validation system ensures this
 - **Keep placeholder variables**: Maintain `%%variable%%` placeholders in all languages
 - **Preserve formatting codes**: Keep `§` color codes and special characters
+- **Do not translate game names**: Game names, mode names, and other proper nouns should remain in their original form
+- **Do not translate variable names**: Variable names in placeholders (e.g., `%%player%%`, `%%time%%`) should not be translated

 ## Validation